Linguistics 001 Lecture 10 Syntax I

 Representations of syntactic structure

 One common way to represent syntactic structure is in terms of a type of graph structure known as a "tree".
 This can be presented in the form of a "labelled bracketing", in which paired parentheses or brackets are used to represent the hierarchical structure; or equivalently as a tree diagram.
-You can explore these representations in the output of the online version of the Berkeley parser.
+You can explore these representations in the output of the online version of a recent parser from UC Berkeley.

 Here are a tree diagram and a dependency diagram illustrating essentially the same structure for the same sentence.
 The tree diagram comes from the Berkeley parser.
-The list of "universal dependencies" comes from the Stanford parser, while the (non-universal) dependency diagram below it comes from a page illustrating the output of a different Stanford-based software project.
+The dependency diagram below it comes from a page illustrating the output of a Stanford-based software project.
 The differences underline the fact that there can be different conventions for representing the same structure, in whatever system.

 We don't expect you to master the intricacies of these systems -- the point is to illustrate some of the ways that the basic idea of recursive message structure can be carried out systematically.